YuzhuoMa97/SPAGxECCT/README.md

 ## Codes for simulation studies

-Codes used in simulation studies of SPAGxECCT project can be found in the folder **simulation studies** and will be uploaded to **CodeOcean** as soon as possible!!!
+Main codes used in simulation studies of SPAGxECCT project can be found in the folder **simulation studies** and will be uploaded to **CodeOcean** as soon as possible!!!

 ## Reference
 See **A scalable and accurate framework for large-scale genome-wide gene-environment interaction analysis and its application to time-to-event and ordinal categorical traits** (to be updated) for more details about SPAGxE<sub>CCT</sub>, SPAGxEmix<sub>CCT</sub>, and SPAGxEmix<sub>CCT-local</sub>.